Links on Android Authority may earn us a commission. Learn more.

 As mentioned, the Venu 2 costs $400, just as the Venu did at launch.
 I don’t think this is a very competitive price for the watch, but in Garmin’s defense, this is one of the most comprehensive wearables the company has ever sold.
 However, Garmin devices frequently go on sale during major retail holidays.
 If the $400 price tag is too much for you, consider waiting until Black Friday/Cyber Monday for the watch to drop in price.

-The Apple Watch Series 6 is an obvious competitor to the Garmin Venu 2.
-Both are the same price, but the Apple Watch notably only works with iPhones.
+The Apple Watch Series 6 (and mildly upgraded Series 7) is an obvious competitor to the Garmin Venu 2.
+Both devices are the same price, but the Apple Watch notably only works with iPhones.
 While the Apple Watch has the Venu 2 beat in smartwatch features, the Venu 2 tracks more health and fitness stats and might be the better pick for those who value performance data.

 Garmin Venu 2 review: The verdict